tuantle/react-native-search-header/README.md

-show | Call to show the SearchHeader. hide | Call to hide the SearchHeader. clear | Call to clear the SearchHeader text input. clearSearchSuggestion | Call to clear search suggestion list.
+show | Call to show the SearchHeader. hide | Call to hide the SearchHeader. clear | Call to clear the SearchHeader text input. clearSuggestion | Call to clear search suggestion list.

 ## Props